The Resort (film): Release

 The film received a limited release in the United States on April 30, 2021, by Vertical Entertainment.

 Reception

-Bobby LePire of Film Threat gave it a 7.5 out of 10 and wrote: "The Resort takes a while to get to the good stuff, and the rhythm is interrupted every now and then.
+Bobby LePire of Film Threat gave it a 7.5 out of 10 and wrote: "The Resort takes a while to get to the good stuff, and the rhythm is interrupted now and then.
 But the scares are effective, the cast does what they can with the material, and the cinematography is great.